-Israel is a vibrant democracy where women are very much a part of the fabric that has and continues to build the country every day.
-We are pioneers, having built a country with very little natural resources.
+Israeli women are pioneers, having built a country with very little natural resources.
 We are trailblazers in business, politics, volunteer organisations, the arts and sciences and so much more.
-We are religious and secular and everything in between – hey, if you want to spend Shabbat in downward dog contemplating your navel that is okay too!
+We are religious and secular and everything in between.
 We are warriors and defenders of our country on land, sea, air and airwaves and we are homemakers, entrepreneurs and creative genii.
+We are Jewish, Arab, Christian and Druze.
 We are changing the political landscape and we represent over 80 different ethnicities.
-We can vote, drive, own property and business.
+We can vote, drive, and own property and businesses.
 We can make decisions that govern our bodies and our communities and if we want to, raise a little hell.

 We are free to be who we are, free to choose and free to fight for our rights.
 In communities where religious doctrines are sometimes prohibitive towards gender rights for women, we are slowly making changes.

 So how is this relevant to Israel Apartheid Week?

 During the Apartheid years in South Africa, women did not enjoy the rights and protection they have in this new democratic era.
 Under Apartheid, non-white women suffered both gender and racial discrimination.
 Jobs were often hard to find and many women worked as agricultural or domestic workers.
 Wages were extremely low, if existent.
 Children suffered from diseases caused by malnutrition and sanitation problems, and mortality rates were high.
 The controlled movement of non-white workers within the country through the Natives Urban Areas Act of 1923 and the pass laws separated family members from one another, because men usually worked in urban centres while women were forced to stay in rural areas.
 Marriage law and births were also controlled by the government and the pro-apartheid Dutch Reformed Church, which tried to restrict non-white birth rates.